Go-Jo: Biography

 Zambotto grew up on a remote, self-sustaining estate just outside of Manjimup, Western Australia, which helped to develop his musical style and artistic identity.

 The property was not connected to electricity and so to gain electricity they would use solar panels that were mounted on a car chassis and connected to twelve recycled car batteries and they would move the panels multiple times during the day to maximise their output.
 He has also commented that "...for our food... we had to, like grow vegetables..." and they also collected rain water from the gutters of their house and used it for drinking water.
-Zambotto has also commented that it was very rare when the TV would be on in their house and he discovered new songs through watching a lot of the music video television program "Rage" as well as through "So Fresh" cds.
+Zambotto has also commented that it was very rare when the TV would be on in their house and he discovered new songs through watching a lot of the music video television program Rage as well as through So Fresh compilations.

-He has a twin sister and four brothers and his father is French and Zambotto is a dual national of Australia and France.
+He has a twin sister and four brothers and his father is French, making Zambotto a dual national of Australia and France.
 His mother was a rock musician and the lead singer of a local rock act.

 He received his first guitar at the age of 14 after his mother got him an electric guitar from ToyWorld and he began by covering songs from Green Day and heavy metal.
 At the age of 19 he was introduced to writing songs and music production and he has commented that, that was when "...everything changed.

-Before that, I hadn’t really thought about it—it’s funny to think that my subconscious must have perceived songs as just something that instantly existed.
-It wasn’t until my best friend from my hometown showed me a beat he made and broke down each section for me.
-That was it—my mind was instantly rewired, like Peter Parker’s when he was bitten by a spider in Spiderman.
-I could literally feel my DNA constructing a whole new universe with that explanation.”
+Before that, I hadn't really thought about it—it's funny to think that my subconscious must have perceived songs as just something that instantly existed.
+It wasn't until my best friend from my hometown showed me a beat he made and broke down each section for me.
+That was it—my mind was instantly rewired, like Peter Parker's when he was bitten by a spider in Spiderman.
+I could literally feel my DNA constructing a whole new universe with that explanation."
 He initially began writing, producing and mixing songs for other artists until it was later suggested to him by a song writer that he was writing a song with that he should begin singing on the tracks himself.